mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 **Katagiri Roshi:** Well, when you find yourself in the faith, and then it is called faith, even though you have doubt.
 So you have to demonstrate faith; and then, your life becomes faith, based on the faith.

 If you see the doubt, and then the doubt takes your life to the doubt, always there is doubt.
 But the bottom of the doubt has no root, so very naturally the bottom of the doubt is emptiness.
 So naturally you’re confused, because you don’t know what to do in the realm of the doubt.
-So that’s why even though you see the doubt, I don’t think you should always depend on your doubt.
+That’s why even though you see the doubt, I don’t think you should always depend on your doubt.
 So you have to demonstrate right in the middle of doubt.

-So a simple way is zazen, [which] buddhas and ancestors mention.
+So a simple way is zazen, [as] buddhas and ancestors mention.

-Generally speaking – in terms of general Buddhism – I think three point practice: *mon, shi, shu*. [...] *Mon* means listening .
+Generally speaking – in terms of general Buddhism – I think [there is] three point practice: *mon, shi, shu*. [...] *Mon* means listening .
 And also [*shi*,] contemplation [of] what you have listened [to of] Buddha’s teaching.
 And *shu* is practice.
 Practice is meditation, zazen – *dhyāna*.

 So listening to Buddha’s teaching, and contemplation – contemplation means very deep understanding, [it] means “nurturing wisdom.”
 Because already we are wisdom, so we have to nurture *shu* to grow.
 We have a buddha, so we have to nurture the buddha-nature, which means to let it grow.
 So that is contemplation.
-Listening to Buddha’s teaching, and contemplation, and *shu* means practice.
-That is zazen.
+Listening to Buddha’s teaching, and contemplation, and *shu* means practice; that is zazen.
 We have to practice [the] three.

-**Same person:** Thank you, hojo-san.
+**Same person:** Thank you, Hojo-san.

 #### 1:03:12